Why Emily Dickinson fans and scholars are excited about ‘Dickinson’ on Apple TV+

 The other side of Emily

 Although Dickinson departs from previous dramatizations of her life, scholars and fans agree that it’s not that far from the truth.
-“Even at the start, there were two very different Dickinsons,” says Christopher Benfey, a professor at Mt.
-Holyoke College and a Dickinson scholar.
+“Even at the start, there were two very different Dickinsons,” says Christopher Benfey, a professor at Mount Holyoke College and a Dickinson scholar.
 She died in 1886, and her poems started appearing in print in the 1890s.
 First, there was the Emily in her white dress writing love poems about nature; someone who never married or fell in love, but if she did, it ended tragically.

 But people knew there was another side of Dickinson, he says.
 There were rumors around Amherst that Emily and her younger sister, Lavinia, were a bit promiscuous.
 Others were shocked that some of her “poems” didn’t even rhyme.
 “For about 100 years, these two Dickinsons have been around, but the first image stuck,” he says.
 “Certain poems were attached to that image,” he says.
 “It was a very New England image: reclusive and lonely.”